 Why Python Exception Handling?
-It is mandatory for a developer to encounter errors in Program file or code file.
-If Developers minimize those errors, then wouldn’t be great?
+It is mandatory for a developer to encounter errors in the Program file or code file.
+If Developers minimize those errors, they wouldn’t be great?
 In Python Programming Language, Exception handling methods will help developers to deal with these potential errors.
-We hope you understand now use of Exception Handling in Python.
+We hope you understand now the use of Exception Handling in Python.

 What is an Error in Python?

 Exceptions are nothing but errors generated at the time of running code.
 When an error or exception occurs as we call it, Python will normally stop and through an error message.
 Exceptions are raised by Python itself or manually from within a program.